 Q. When will I be billed for dues after the first year?

 A. The fiscal year for the State Bar of Michigan is October 1 through September 30.
-Every State Bar member is billed each year on or before September 20, to your address of record, for the next Bar year beginning October 1.
+Every State Bar member's dues notice is sent before September 20, to your address or email address of record, for the next Bar year beginning October 1.